 If the scenery in Central Asia is varied, then its cities are as diverse as you’ll find anywhere else in the world.
 From the bustling markets in Bishkek to the Soviet streets of Tashkent and the bizarre marble buildings of Ashgabat, there’s something for everyone in Central Asia.
 The modern mixes with the traditional, and travellers find themselves falling in love with places they’d never even heard of before.

-Tajikistan boasts one of the trekking worlds best kept secrets.
+Tajikistan boasts one of the trekking world’s best-kept secrets.
 The Fann Mountains are home to spectacular scenery, pristine turquoise lakes and lush forests.
 Tremendous views can be enjoyed from the Alaudin Pass and the mountains are located close to the Tajik capital of Dushanbe, the perfect place to relax after your trek.
-Away from Tajikistan, the region as a whole is characterised by rolling hills and mountains, and all of the Central Asian countries offers amazing scenery for hiking.
+Away from Tajikistan, the region as a whole is characterised by rolling hills and mountains, and all of the Central Asian countries offer amazing scenery for hiking.

 5. Bonkers attractions

 The world is full of unusual attractions.
 And Central Asia is home to its fair share.
 The Darvaza Gas Crater in Turkmenistan is a crater that is literally on fire.
-It’s been burning away since 1971, when the Soviets accidentally set fire to escaping gas.
+It’s been burning away since 1971 when the Soviets accidentally set fire to escaping gas (though you better hurry if you want to visit, they’re planning to extinguish it soon!).
 Ashgabat is home to the world’s largest indoor Ferris Wheel and Georgia hides an entire cave city called Vardzia, where subterranean tunnels and monasteries are still inhabited by a handful of dedicated monks.

 The people of the Caucasus identify as European, and Western travellers are treated impeccably in Georgia, Armenia and Azerbaijan.
-In the Central Asian countries of Uzbekistan, Kyrgyzstan, Turkmenistan and Tajikistan, expect to be greeted by hospitable locals offering you a bed and a meal, regardless of whether you speak their language or they yours.
+In the Central Asian countries of Uzbekistan, Kyrgyzstan, Turkmenistan and Tajikistan, expect to be greeted by hospitable locals offering you a bed and a meal.
+It doesn’t matter if you speak their language or they yours.
 Whether rich or poor, they take great pride in inviting travellers to see their homes and share what they have.

 If you gather your family in a room and ask them to name the Central Asian countries, you may be left with a very quiet room.
 Central Asia is a blank space on the map for many travellers, which is what makes it so unique.
 There are many books and films about Machu Picchu, the Pyramids and the Great Wall of China.
 But Central Asia has to be seen to be believed.
 A fascinating paradise just waiting to be explored.